pldn/LDWizard-old/README.md

 Stimulus: the user uploads a correct csv document. <br>
 Response: The continue/transform button will enable and the document will be stored in the browser memory.

-Stimulus: The user uploads a correct csv document but the csv document is too large.
+Stimulus: The user uploads a correct csv document but the csv document is too large.<br>
 Response: The user will get a error saying that the document is large.

-Stimulus: The user wants to upload a csv via URL, but the URL not available.
+Stimulus: The user wants to upload a csv via URL, but the URL not available.<br>
 Response: The user will get a error saying that LDWizard failed to retrieve the data.

 Stimulus: The user uploads an incorrect document.<br>